adamz312/cooling_with_code/README.md

 # Overview

 **Cooling with Code** aims to address the Urban Heat Island (UHI) effect, a phenomenon where urban areas experience higher temperatures than their rural counterparts due to the lack of vegetation, water bodies, and the dense presence of buildings.
 The goal of this project is to develop a machine learning model that can predict UHI hotspots in urban areas and understand the key factors contributing to these hotspots.
 The datasets specifically focus on the Bronx and Manhattan regions in New York City.
+Although, the aim is for the model to be used in other urban areas not only New York City

 This project is part of the **2025 EY Open Science AI & Data Challenge**, which focuses on solving critical climate issues using AI and machine learning to develop sustainable solutions.